ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/Wack0/dubiousdisk](https://github.com/Wack0/dubiousdisk) :  ![starts](https://img.shields.io/github/stars/Wack0/dubiousdisk.svg) ![forks](https://img.shields.io/github/forks/Wack0/dubiousdisk.svg)

 ## CVE-2022-30190
- &lt;p&gt;A remote code execution vulnerability exists when MSDT is called using the URL protocol from a calling application such as Word.
+ A remote code execution vulnerability exists when MSDT is called using the URL protocol from a calling application such as Word.
 An attacker who successfully exploits this vulnerability can run arbitrary code with the privileges of the calling application.
-The attacker can then install programs, view, change, or delete data, or create new accounts in the context allowed by the user&#8217;s rights.&lt;/p&gt; &lt;p&gt;Please see the &lt;a href=&quot;https://aka.ms/CVE-2022-30190-Guidance&quot;&gt;MSRC Blog Entry&lt;/a&gt; for important information about steps you can take to protect your system from this vulnerability.&lt;/p&gt;
+The attacker can then install programs, view, change, or delete data, or create new accounts in the context allowed by the user&#8217;s rights.
+Please see the MSRC Blog Entry for important information about steps you can take to protect your system from this vulnerability.